thomas-fossati/draft-frost-rats-eat-collection/draft-frost-rats-eat-collection.md

 Tagged-Collection =  #6.TBD399(TL-Collection)

-; Note that although the common use cases for collections are for at least two entries in a collection, ; the CDDL below allows for >= 1 entry to allow the scenario where only one entry is currently available even ; though the normal set is larger
-TL-Collection = {
+; Note that although the common use cases for collections are for at ; least two entries in a collection, the CDDL below allows for >= 1 ; entry to allow the scenario where only one entry is currently ; available even ; though the normal set is larger TL-Collection = {
     ? eat-collection-identifier,
-    + cwt-collection-entries // jwt-collection-entries // DEB-collection-entries
+    + all-collection-types
 }

 eat-collection-identifier = (
     profile-label => general-uri / general-oid
+)

+all-collection-types = (
+    cwt-collection-entries // jwt-collection-entries // DEB-collection-entries
 )

 cwt-collection-entries = (